CERT-Polska/karton/docs/advanced_concepts.rst

 Each registered consumer monitors its (routed) queue and performs analysis on all tasks that appear there.
 As soon as the consumer starts working on a given task, it sends a signal to the broker to mark the tasks state as ``TaskState.Started``.

-If everything goes smoothly, the consumer finishes the tasks and sends a similiar signal, this time marking the task as ``TaskState.Finished``.
+If everything goes smoothly, the consumer finishes the tasks and sends a similar signal, this time marking the task as ``TaskState.Finished``.
 If there is a problem and an exception is thrown within the ``self.process`` function, ``TaskState.Crashed`` is used instead.

 As a part of its housekeeping, ``Karton.System`` removes all ``TaskState.Finished`` tasks immediately and ``TaskState.Crashed`` tasks after a certain grace period to allow for inspection and optional retry.